 Behold, the kebab arrives.
 Unwrapping the delicate paper folds reveals that this is no ordinary kebaby.
 A never-dry fet of falafels lie cradled in a bread blanket, lovingly tucked in with fatouche, pickles and a creamy thini sauce.
 It's fresh and heavenly, one of the few kebabs you'll ever eat without remorse.

-Although Emma's is a relaxed takeaway joint, the menu is all about the fine art of snacking, so don't expect generous platters of greasy food, and don't turn up at 2am (or really, really drunk) either.
+Although Emma's Snack Bar is a relaxed joint, the menu is all about the fine art of snacking, so don't expect generous platters of greasy food, and don't turn up at 2am (or really, really drunk) either.
 This is mezze so good you're sure to come back for a double dip.